Berlin Fire Brigade: Development since reunification

-On October 3, 1990, the day of German reunification, the East Berlin Fire Brigade was handed over to the West Berlin Fire Chief Wolfgang Scholz.
-At that time, the fire brigade had a total staff of 3,788 in West Berlin and 1,112 in East Berlin.
-In 1992 W. Scholz retired and Albrecht Broemme was appointed as the new Fire Chief of Berlin.
-In 1993/94, due to the high volume of urban traffic and the numerous new measures to calm the increase, new vehicle concepts were tested in the city districts: The firefighting vehicle LHF 16/12 City, short "City", was 2.2 m shorter, 20 cm narrower; and therefore, more agile than the conventional LHF 16 of the Berlin Fire Brigade.
+On October 3, 1990, the day of German reunification, "Organ F" the East Berlin Fire Brigade, was handed over to the West Berlin Fire Director Wolfgang Scholz.
+At that time, the fire brigades had a total staff of 3,788 in West Berlin and 1,112 in East Berlin.
+In 1992 W. Scholz retired and Albrecht Broemme was appointed as the new Fire Director of Berlin.
+In 1993/94, due to the high volume of urban traffic and the numerous new measures to calm the increase, new vehicle concepts were tested in the city districts.
+The firefighting vehicle LHF 16/12 City, short "City", was 2.2 m shorter, 20 cm narrower; and therefore, more agile than the conventional LHF 16 of the Berlin Fire Brigade.
 After the successful testing phase, 41 vehicles of this type were ordered from 1994 to 1997.
 On New Year's Eve 2000 there was a total failure of the IT control center, including the fallback level.
 For several hours it was not possible to place emergency calls.
 The vehicles were sent on patrols.
 There was only a marginal connection with the so-called Year 2000 problem.
 The affected operational control system FIS was replaced in 2000 by the more modern IGNIS and in 2017 by its successor IGNIS-Plus.
-In May 2006, Fire Chief Albrecht Broemme became president of the Technisches Hilfswerk.
-Initially, his deputy Wilfried Graefling became the temporary director and eventually the new Fire Chief of Berlin in November 2006.
+In May 2006, Fire Director Albrecht Broemme became president of the Technisches Hilfswerk.
+The civil protection and disaster relief service of Germany.
+Initially, his deputy Wilfried Graefling became the temporary director and eventually the new Fire Director of Berlin in November 2006.
 Graefling left the Berlin Fire Brigade at the end of July 2018 and retired.
 His successor since August 1, 2018 is Karsten Homrighausen.
-In 2018, colleagues from the Berliner Fire Brigade protested in front of the Rotes Rathaus, the home to the governing mayor and the government (the Senate of Berlin) of the Federal state of Berlin, under the catchphrase "BerlinBrennt" (lit.
+In 2018, colleagues from the Berliner Fire Brigade protested in front of the Rotes Rathaus, the home to the governing mayor and the government (the Senate of Berlin) of the Federal state of Berlin.
+Firefighters protested under the catchphrase "BerlinBrennt" (lit.
 'Berlin is Burning').
-The causes included the increasing number of operations, inadequate equipment including vehicles and materials, as well as the lack of personnel- before the reunification of Berlin in 1990, only West Berlin had more staff than the reunited city from West and East in 2018.
+The causes included the increasing number of operations, inadequate equipment including vehicles and materials, as well as the lack of personnel.
+Before the reunification of Berlin in 1990, only West Berlin had more staff than the reunited city from West and East in 2018.